 It sounds appealing at first, and in many ways it is.
 Having a home-based business is a dream for many people.

 However, it is important to remember that, as a business-owner, you are responsible for all of your business operations.
+As an independent contractor, taxes are not withheld from your earnings.
+This means that you are required to keep accurate records and pay self-employment taxes.

 Whether you are looking to ease into self-employment as an independent contractor, or simply looking for a work from home job, you have options!